-Operating requirements for DYEC are governed by the Ministry of Environment, Conservation and Parks (MECP) Environmental Assessment (EA) Notice of Approval (File No. 04-EA-02-08) (hereinafter "EA Approval") and the Environmental Compliance Approval (ECA) Number 7306-8FDKNX, issued on June 28, 2011, and amended to March 14, 2016 (Notice No. 5) (hereinafter "ECA").
+Operating requirements for DYEC are governed by the Ministry of Environment, Conservation and Parks (MECP) Environmental Assessment (EA) Notice of Approval (File No. 04-EA-02-08) (hereinafter "EA Approval") and the Environmental Compliance Approval (ECA) Number 7306-8FDKNX, issued on June 28, 2011, and amended in March 14, 2016 (Notice No. 5) (hereinafter "ECA").
 The EA Approval, as well as the ECA and its supporting documents, are posted on DYECs' website and can be accessed at the following link: www.durhamyorkwaste.ca.
-The DYEC Surface Water Monitoring Program Change Request Letter, dated April 29, 2016, as well as the MECP Approval Letter, dated May 17, 2016, are provided in Appendix A-1, Appendix A. The DYEC Groundwater Monitoring Program Change request as it pertains to reducing the frequency of groundwater monitoring, dated January 9, 2019, as well as the MECP Approval Letter to this request, dated May 7, 2019, are provided in Appendix A-2, Appendix A. Correspondence from the MECP as it relates to the comments on the 2017 and 2018 Annual Groundwater and Surface Water Monitoring Reports (2017 AMR and 2018 AMR, RWDI, 2018 & 2019) are provided in Appendix A-3, Appendix A. This 2019 AMR was prepared in consideration of the MECP comments on the 2017 and 2018 AMRs.
+Correspondence with the MECP as it relates to the comments and subsequent responses to comments by RWDI on the 2019 Annual Groundwater and Surface Water Monitoring Report (2019 AMR, RWDI, 2020) are provided in Appendix A-3, Appendix A. This 2020 AMR was prepared in consideration of the MECP comments on the 2019 AMR.